zmehdiz97/VIC_SFM3D/README.md

 ### Abstract
-motion is a technique of estimating the motion of the camera and recovering three-dimensional (3D) scenes from 2-dimensional (2D) image sequences taken from two or multiple different views of one camera.
+Structure from motion is a technique of estimating the motion of the camera and recovering three-dimensional (3D) scenes from 2-dimensional (2D) image sequences taken from two or multiple different views of one camera.